apache/yunikorn-release/release-top-level-artifacts/README.md

 limitations under the License.
 -->

-# Apache YuniKorn (Incubating)
+# Apache YuniKorn
-Apache YuniKorn (Incubating) is a light-weight, universal resource scheduler for container orchestrator systems.
+Apache YuniKorn is a light-weight, universal resource scheduler for container orchestrator systems.
 It was created to achieve fine-grained resource sharing for various workloads efficiently on a large scale, multi-tenant, and cloud-native environment.
 YuniKorn brings a unified, cross-platform scheduling experience for mixed workloads consists of stateless batch workloads and stateful services.